 If you’re using lotion to moisturize, apply 3-5 times per day for at least the first two weeks, then regularly as a part of your daily skincare regimen.
 And just like soap, choose a scent-free lotion to avoid irritating your skin.
 We do not recommend Aquaphor or Vaseline, as these petroleum-based products will harbor too much moisture.

-Step up your aftercare routine even more with an all-in-one tattoo aftercare balm.
+Step up your aftercare routine even more with an all-in-one tattoo healing balm.
 Apply Ink Balm 1-2x per day in a circular motion using just your finger for optimal moisture, skin health, and ink vibrance.